UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 The regional validity contains also content that is applicable to synchronous data transfer only (e.g. train links for train bound offers).

-The data structure `RegionalValidity` is defined in UIC IRS 90918-4 and included by reference only.
+The data structure `RegionalValidity` is defined in *IRS 90918-4* and included by reference only.
 It provides a sequential list of region definitions that can be defined as zones, lines, train links (online version only) geographical areas (polygons) and route descriptions (via-stations).
 The route description is extended to include fare reference station sets within the route.

 <!-- Figure 32 regional validity data structure -->